 2008 – 2010 Cohort

 Kate McLaughlin, PhD

 Kate is a clinical psychologist with general interests in the relationship between stress, socioeconomic disadvantage, and adolescent psychopathology and in the development of sustainable interventions to prevent the onset of depression and anxiety disorders.
 She has a joint Ph.D. in Clinical Psychology and in Chronic Disease Epidemiology from Yale University and completed her clinical internship at the National Center for Post-Traumatic Stress Disorder at the Boston-area Veteran’s Administration Health Care System.
 Her research program focuses on two areas of inquiry.
 First, she seeks to identify determinants of adolescent psychopathology, specifically of depression and anxiety disorders.
 Second, she is interested in developing and empirically evaluating interventions designed to prevent the onset of adolescent depression and anxiety disorders.
 As a RWJF Health & Society Scholar, Katie broadened her research on risk factors to examine social determinants of adolescent psychopathology.
-2013 Update: Kate is currently an assistant professor of pediatrics & psychiatry at Boston Children’s Hospital and Harvard Medical School.
+2014 Update: Kate is currently an assistant professor in the child clinical psychology department at the University of Washington.

 Arijit Nandi, PhD